jasonghent98/value-search/README.md

 I was inspired to built this for two main reasons:

-  1. At the time of building the site, I, myself, am in the process of searching for new work/professional opportunities.
+  1. At the time of building the site, I am in the process of searching for new work/professional opportunities.
 I noticed exisitng platforms lacked depth in building out profiles, so I wanted to take it one step further and use personal value systems as a variable when searching for jobs.
-Finding a company that aligns with your values and your mission is super important!!
+Finding a company that aligns with your values and your mission is super important.

-  2. As with anything, practice makes permanent!
-This project has taught me a lot about the ins and outs of react.js and how data flows/is manipulated throughout the framework.
-I've made a lot of progress in my understanding of react and I still have so much to learn!
+  2. As with anything, practice makes permanent.
+This project has taught me a lot about the ins and outs of react.js and how data flows is managed throughout the framework.
+I've made a lot of progress in my understanding of react and I still have so much to learn.